Druva2804/Druvaproject1/README.md

-# TIC TAC TOE uisng Python Libraries
+# TIC TAC TOE using Python Libraries
 Doing a project on python and my first Respository